Akhilesh10gupta/DEMO1/README.md

-# Gemini Assessment App

-This is a Next.js application built for the Gemini assessment.
+This is a Next.js application.
 It uses Material-UI for the UI, Zustand for state management, and NextAuth for authentication.
 The backend data is fetched from the public API at `https://dummyjson.com/`.

 ## Features